Outdoor Play

 10. Create an obstacle course for children in your backyard with leaf piles, trash cans, baskets or traffic cones.
 Ready, set, go!

-11. Embrace your backyard.
+11. Embrace your backyard for autumn activities.
 Play tetherball, tag or touch football.
 Rake the leaves (in fact, make that an annual family event).

 Plan C: Get Down with Nature